-d) Marban Block Properties

-i) Marban Project
+d) Marban Block Properties - Transferred to O3 Mining as of July 5, 2019 i) Marban Project ii) Malartic Project

-The Marban Project is 100% owned by the Corporation and is the result of an amalgamation of the former Marban, First Canadian, Norlartic and Gold Hawk claims.
+The Marban Project is 100% owned by O3 Mining and is the result of an amalgamation of the former Marban, First Canadian, Norlartic and Gold Hawk claims.
 The Marban Block Properties are located about 15 kilometres west of the town of Val-d'Or in the Abitibi region of Québec, Canada and consist of 30 mining claims and three mining concessions covering 1,023 hectares.